Şerif Yenen

-Şerif Yenen (born 17 May 1963) is a travel specialist, tour guide, travel writer, film-maker, international keynote speaker and lecturer.
+Şerif Yenen (born 17 May 1963) is a Turkish travel specialist, tour guide, travel writer, film-maker, international keynote speaker and lecturer.
 He wrote Turkish Odyssey in English, the “first guidebook of Turkey ever written by a Turk”.
+His latest work, published in 2025, is a comprehensive, revised, and expanded three-volume edition of his original guidebook, Turkish Odyssey.

 Yenen gives lectures about travel and Turkish history and culture, the majority of which are in academic communities.
 His guidebooks are used as textbooks or are on suggested reading lists at various universities, and his articles and columns are published in international magazines and national newspapers.

 Biography

 Early life and education

-Şerif Yenen was born into a middle-class family in the town of Ödemiş near Izmir in 1963.
+Şerif Yenen was born into a middle-class family in the town of Ödemiş near İzmir in 1963.
 After completing middle school in Ödemiş, when he was fourteen, he passed the entrance exams and became a military student at the Kuleli Military High School in Istanbul, where the instruction was mainly in English.
 After high school he was accepted in the Department of English Literature and Linguistics at the University of Istanbul as a military student.
-After graduation from the university in 1985, he became an officer in the Turkish Military Forces, and taught English as a second language for four years at the Maltepe Military High School in Izmir.
+After graduation from the university in 1985, he became an officer in the Turkish Armed Forces, and taught English as a second language for four years at the Maltepe Military High School in İzmir.
 He left the Army in 1989 and attended tourist guide training programs offered by the Ministry of Tourism of Turkey and became qualified as a national tourist guide.

 Career

 While working as a tourist guide, he published his guidebook, Turkish Odyssey in English (turkishodyssey.com), in 1997.
 The content and the design of his website gained attention in the media and won numerous awards.
 He published the multimedia version of the same work as a CD-ROM in 2001.
+In 2022, an updated edition of the Turkish version, Anadolu Destanı, was published by a local publisher.
+In 2025, Yenen released a comprehensive, revised, and expanded three-volume edition of Turkish Odyssey, available in both print and e-book formats.

 Yenen has held elected positions on the boards of various organizations in the tourism sector: